swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-15-track-model-evolution-with-dvc.md

 - [x] Notebook has been transformed into scripts for production
 - [x] Codebase and dataset are versioned
-- [x] Steps used to create the model are documented and can be re-executed
+- [x] Steps used to create the model are documented and can be reproduced
 - [x] Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations